 Yet chronic illnesses are rather common, so this seems sort of out of place thinking.

-And we, it seems have little place in society.
+And we, it seems to have little place in society.
 People are put out of place having to accommodate for us.
 I have been refused accommodation because I do not have a ‘physical’ disability.
 I assume that meant not a visible one or a common one.
 I have likewise not had accommodation because the office itself was simply not designed for it… so it wouldn’t work.
 Wasn’t in the planning for people to think about those that might need ergonomically correct environments.
 Since I wasn’t even sure it would do anything since I had, again, never been offered the assessment process, to begin with, I just made do.
-Really it isn’t that I would like.
-It is Not having fluorescent lights.
+Really what I would like… It is Not having fluorescent lights.
 Which are a nightmare.
 There are studies to say they are bad for everyone.
 Including students.
 But the world… doesn’t care about wellbeing.
 Not for the chronically ill and not for everyone else.

 It is a backwards world really.
 Where you are expected to take care of your own wellbeing but it isn’t really encouraged by society in the least bit.
 And something has to be Really proven to be Bad before anyone does anything about it.
 If then.